 But there is a way to treat all the observables in a common way.

-Of course, we cannot make mixtures repeatable but we can exclude the "repeatability of individual events" - leaving only the statistical repeatability which turns into the approximate repeatability for continuous observables.
-In other words we can exclude the individual repeatability even for the discrete observables which undergo measurements of the first kind.
+We can exclude the "repeatability of individual events" - leaving only statistical repeatability, which turns into approximate repeatability for continuous observables.
+In other words, we can exclude individual repeatability even for discrete observables which undergo measurements of the first kind.
 In doing so we start with links between propositions and data.

-In other words, in case of discrete observables we say that we are able to prepare a property whenever by an appropriate measurement we can later on verify the property with certainty - i.e. with probability one - that is on ensemble.
+In other words, in the case of discrete observables we say that we are able to prepare a property whenever by an appropriate measurement we can later verify the property with certainty-i.e., with probability one that is, on ensemble.
 Whether the property will be verified on each so prepared individual system we can only guess.
-For, there is no "counterpart in the theory" of an individual detection even if it is carried out "with certainty": The Born probabilistic formula - which is the only link between the theory and measurements - refers only to ensembles.
-However, as shown below, we can consistently postulate whether a measurement of the first order is verifying a prepared repeatable property on each system or not.
+For, there is no "counterpart in the theory" of an individual detection even if it is carried out "with certainty": The Born probabilistic formula-which is the only link between the theory and measurements-refers only to ensembles.
+However, we can consistently postulate whether a measurement of the first order is verifying a prepared repeatable property on each system or not.

-The approach we take is resting on combining the Malus angle (between the preparing and the detecting Stern-Gerlach devices) expressed by probability with that expressed by relative frequency.
-To connect probability 0 with the correspondingrelative frequency we used the strong law of large numbers for the infinite number ofBernoulli trials which - being independent and exchangeable - perfectly represent quantum measurements on individual quantum systems.
-These properties of the individual quantum measurements we used to reduce their repeatability to successive measurements but that has no influence on the whole argumentation which rests exclusively on the fact that finitely many experiments out of infinitely many of them may be assumed to fail and to nevertheless build up to probability one.
+To show this we combine the Malus angle (between the preparing and the detecting Stern-Gerlach devices) expressed by probability with that expressed by relative frequency.
+To connect probability 0 with thecorresponding relative frequency we used the strong law of large numbersfor the infinite number of Bernoulli trials which-being independent andexchangeable-perfectly represent quantum measurements on individualquantum systems.
+We use these properties of the individual quantummeasurements to reduce their repeatability to successive measurements, but that has no influence on the whole argumentation, which rests exclusively on the fact that finitely many experiments out of infinitely many of them may be assumed to fail and to nevertheless build up to probability one.

-The argument supporting the statistical interpretation is that probability one of e.g. electrons passing perfectly aligned Stern-Gerlach devices does imply that the relative frequency N+/N of the number N+ of detections of the prepared property (e.g. spin-up) on the systems among the total number N of the prepared systems approaches probability $p = \langle N+/N \rangle = 1$ almost certainly:
+When electrons pass perfectly aligned Stern-Gerlach devices with certainty this does imply that the relative frequency N+/N of the number N+ of detections of the prepared property (e.g., spin up) on the systems among the total number N of the prepared systems approaches probability $p = \langle N+/N \rangle = 1$ almost certainly:

-$$P(\lim{N \to \infty} \frac{N{+}}{N} = 1) = 1,$$ (1)

-but does not imply that N+ analytically equals N, i.e. it does not necessarily follows that the analytical equation $N+ = N$ should be satisfied.
+$$P\left(\lim{N \to \infty} \frac{N+}{N} = 1\right) = 1 \tag{1}$$ but does not imply that N+ analytically equals N, i.e., it does not necessarily follow that the analytical equation $N+ = N$ should be satisfied.

-Hence we must postulate: either $N+ = N$ and (1) or $N+ \neq N$ and (1).
+Hence we must postulate: either $N{+} = N$ and (1) or $N{+} \neq N$ and (1).

-Of course, the possibility $N+ \neq N$ doesn't seem very plausible by itself and we therefore proved a theorem on a difference between the probability and frequency and constructed a function which reflects the two possibilities.
+The possibility $N+ \neq N$ does not seem very plausible by itself and we therefore proved a theorem on a difference between the probability and frequency and constructed a function which reflects the two possibilities.

-As for the theorem we proved that
+As for the theorem, we proved that

-$$\lim{N \to \infty} P(\frac{N+}{N} = p) = 0, \qquad 0 (2)$$

-which expresses randomness of individual results as clustering only around p.
+$$\lim{N \to \infty} P\left(\frac{N+}{N} = p\right) = 0, \qquad 0 (2)$$ which expresses randomness of individual results as clustering only around p (Pavičić, 1990a).

-As for the function we will just briefly sketch it here.4 The function refers to the quantum Malus law and reads:

-$$G(p) \stackrel{\text{def}}{=} L^{-1} \lim{N \to \infty} \left[|\alpha(\frac{N+}{N}) - \alpha(p)| N^{1/2} \right]$$ where α is the angle at which the detection device (a Stern-Gerlach device for spin-s particles, an analyzer for photons) is deflected with regard to the preparation device (another Stern-Gerlach device, polarizer) and where L is a bounded random (stochastic) variable: $0 < L < \infty$.
+As for the function, we will just briefly sketch it here.4 The function refers to the quantum Malus law and reads where α is the angle at which the detection device (a Stern-Gerlach device for spin-s particles, an analyzer for photons) is deflected with regard to the preparation device (another Stern-Gerlach device, polarizer) and where L is a bounded random (stochastic) variable: $0 < L < \infty$.
 The function represents a property in the sense of von Neumann.
-For electrons and for projection-0 of spin-1, it is equal to: (Pavičić, 1990)
+For electrons and for projection 0 of spin 1, it is equal to (Pavičić, 1990a)